-Prohibited uses of water, water waste violations, and irrigation schedules all remain effective.
-Thank you for your cooperation, and remember that we are always here to help you use water wisely.
+We thank our customers for their cooperation and remind them that we are always here to help them use water wisely.
 See the Conservation section of this web site or contact us for information on the many water conservation programs and resources we offer.